📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 • Conflicting interests during negotiations

-Your supplier/customer delivers fresh salmon to you for €18/kg.
-The market price from other suppliers is €20/kg.
+Your supplier/customer delivers fresh salmon at €18/kg.
+Other suppliers charge €20/kg.

 • Supplier price: €18/kg